 Area by Counting Unit Squares Worksheets

-Can learning the concept of area be this simple?
-With our free pdf counting squares worksheets, not only do children get to practice counting unit squares on a scaled grid as much or as often they like, they also get deeper insight into what the term "area" of a shape pertains to.
-Available in both customary and metric units, these printable resources are an effective tool to make young students familiar with the geometric concept of calculating the area of regular and irregular shapes by counting the unit squares that form them.
-Take advantage of the answer key to instantly verify your answers.
+With our free area by counting unit squares pdf worksheets, not only do children get to practice counting unit squares on a scaled grid as much or as often they like, they also get deeper insight into what the term "area" of a shape pertains to.
+Familiarize students with the geometric concept of calculating the area of regular and irregular shapes by counting the unit squares that form them.

 Our area of shapes by counting squares worksheets are suitable for grade 2, grade 3, grade 4, and grade 5.